Project Description

 Brazil

 Carola Saavedra was born in Chile in 1973 and moved to Brazil at the age of three.
 She has lived and studied in Spain, France and Germany, where she graduated in media studies.
-Saavedra is professor and researcher for literature and cultural studies at the Luso-Brazilian Institute at the University of Cologne, Germany.
+She is currently living in Cologne.
 Her novels have been awarded numerous prizes such as Prêmio Rachel de Queiroz or the Prize of the Associação Paulista dos Críticos de Arte.
 Saavedra was selected as one of the twenty promising new authors in Brazilian literature by Granta magazine.
+Saavedra is professor and researcher for literature and cultural studies at the Luso-Brazilian Institute at the University of Cologne, Germany.
+Her current research on indigenous art and literature is part of the project funded by the Thyssen Foundation called Thinking at the Margins: Indigenous and Afro-Brazilian Arts of the Present.
+Her latest novel, THE MANTLE OF THE NIGHT, was nominated for the Oceanos Prize 2023.

 //